-From travel, to Health Care and medical advances, to banking, to communication and more, the increasing evolution of technology has touched almost every aspect of day-to-day activities.
+From travel to health care and medical advances, from banking to communications, the non-stop evolution of technology has touched almost every aspect of day-to-day life.

 One area in which computerization has emerged and shown itself to be exceptionally helpful is in the maintenance and facility management arena.

 Until the past couple of decades, companies managed their operations using a pencil and paper approach consisting of hard copy invoices, receipts, purchase and work orders, inventory lists and memos.

 Purchasing and work orders often took days to fill, resulting in valuable time lost and production delays.

 Needless to say, these approaches are time consuming, cumbersome and unresponsive to the increasing demands for lean and efficient company operations.